 - Contacts may be appropriate for your child by around age 10 years.
 Contacts may help correct some types of refractory errors.
-Your child may still need glasses while his contacts are out.
-Teach your child to wash his hands before he touches his eye or contacts.
-Your child should clean and change his contacts as directed.
-He should not swim or sleep with his contacts in his eyes.
+Your child may still need glasses while his or her contacts are out.
+Teach your child to wash his or her hands before he or she touches his or her eye or contacts.
+Your child should clean and change his or her contacts as directed.
+He or she should not swim or sleep with contacts in his or her eyes.

 - An eye patch may be used to treat strabismus or amblyopia (lazy eye).
 Apply the patch to your child's healthy eye as directed.
-He may need a bandage placed over his eye or a cloth patch that fits over his glasses.
+He or she may need a bandage placed over his or her eye or a cloth patch that fits over glasses.
 This will help improve vision in your child's weaker eye.
 Your child may need to wear the patch for 2 to 6 hours every day.
 Encourage your child to wear the patch.
-Distract him with toys and games to help him forget about the patch.
+Distract him or her with toys and games to help him or her forget about the patch.

 - Surgery may be used to correct problems such as a lazy eye or strabismus.
 Surgery may also be used to remove a cataract or relieve a plugged duct.